Curriculum

 Course Description:

-AP Government & Politics is one-year course that is content driven by the College Board, as students have the option of taking the Advanced Placement test in May.
+AP Government & Politics is a one-year course that is content driven by the College Board, as students have the option of taking the Advanced Placement test in May.
 During the year, students will explore six units: 1.
 Constitutional Foundations 2.
 Political Theory and Beliefs 3.
 Parties, Interest Groups, and the Media 4.
 Government Institutions 5.
 Public Policy, and 6.
 Civil Rights and Liberties

 AP United States History 1 11-12